maid/maid/README.md

 ## Installation

 Maid is a gem, so just `gem install maid` like normal.
-Please see below for details.
+If you're unfamiliar with Ruby, please see below for details.

 #### Requirements